 While the classic “M” shape is the standard, the market often creates variations based on volatility and time.
 Traders typically encounter four specific types.
 Identifying the specific type helps you adjust your timing and expectations.

-Here is a quick cheat sheet to distinguish them:
+Here is a quick cheat sheet to distinguish them:’

-| Pattern Type | Visual Shape | Market Signal |
+| Pattern Type | Characteristics (Visual Shape) | Market Signal |

-| Classic | Two even, symmetrical peaks. | Standard reversal. |
+| Classic Double Top | Two even, symmetrical peaks. | Standard bearish reversal. |

-| Adam & Eve | Peak 1 is sharp (A), Peak 2 is round (E). | Accumulation of sell orders. |
+| Adam & Eve | Peak 1 is sharp (A), Peak 2 is round and wide (E). | Slower distribution phase. |

-| Wide | Peaks are separated by weeks/months. | Major trend change. |
+| Wide Double Top | Peaks are separated by weeks or months. | Major, long-term trend change. |

-| Failed | Price breaks above Peak 2. | Bullish continuation (Trap). |
+| Failed (BUST) | Price fails to break neckline and breaks above Peak 2. | Bullish continuation (Bear Trap). |

 3.1.
 Classic Double Top